danwin007/301-book-app/README.md

 9:00pm: I've got the hamburger menu working.
 Brett got most of the Update functionality working.
 We are gonna sort out merge conflicts and Brett will finish Update features while I work on CSS the rest of the night.

+### // 2020.2.13 DAY 5? //

+5:20pm: I've lost count of the days.
+I got to class early and am trying to hammer this CSS into shape.

+6:15pm: I've made some decent progress with the CSS.
+The app definitely looks less ugly.
+It still isn't perfect though.

+6:40pm: Got the CSS to a place where I'm happy-ish.
+Gonna ACP to save it while it's not too terrible.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->